Minutes for January 5, 2026

 A.1.
 HIB Report

-RESOLVED, that the Board of Education accepts the HIB Report submitted by the Superintendent for the period ending on August 25, 2025.
+RESOLVED, that the Board of Education approves the HIB Report submitted by the Superintendent for the period ending on December 22, 2025.

-RESOLVED, that the Board of Education approves the following Out-of District placements for the 2025-2026:
+A.2.
+RESOLVED, that the Board of Education approves the following supervised clinical fieldwork at Warren Township BOE for the 2025-2026 School Year:

 |